gripableteam/gripable-play-unity-docs/source/index.html.md

 Returns | Description
 ------- | -----------
 <code>deviceQuaternion</code> | The device orientation in the world frame expressed through a [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) object
-<code>[Quaternion.identity](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html)</code> | Returns the identity <code>[Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) (x,y,z=0, w=1)</code> if the device is not subscribed or not initialised
+<code>[Quaternion.identity](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html)</code> | Returns the identity <code>[Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) (x=0 , y=0 , z=0, w=1)</code> if the device is not subscribed or not initialised

 # Sensor Frame RPY

 Sensor frame Roll, Pitch and Yaw contain the sensor information about the orientation of the device relative to the sensors frame.
-[Roll, Pitch and Yaw](https://en.wikipedia.org/wiki/Aircraft_principal_axes) represent rotations of the device around its X, Y and Z axis, respectively, as shown in this [picture](#sensor-frame).
+[Roll, Pitch and Yaw](https://en.wikipedia.org/wiki/Aircraft_principal_axes) represent rotations of the device around its X, Y and Z axis, respectively, as shown in this [picture](#sensor-frame) (not to be mistaken with [Euler angles](https://en.wikipedia.org/wiki/Euler_angles)).

 ## SubscribeToSensorFrameRPY()